SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 You are one of the few who has graduated from a shadow college, chosen from the following options:

 - **College of Black Ash:** The College of Black Ash founded the art of being a shadow.
-Its graduates use Black Ash sorcery to teleport around the battlefield in clouds of soot, and to manipulate and create darkness.
+Its graduates use Black Ash sorcery to [[Teleport|teleport]] around the battlefield in clouds of soot, and to manipulate and create darkness.
 Graduates of the college are unmatched in mobility.
 You gain the Magic skill.
 - **College of Caustic Alchemy:** The College of Caustic Alchemy teaches its students recipes for the acids, bombs, and poisons used in their grim work.
 Graduates of the college are exceptional assassins.
 You gain the Alchemy skill.
 - **College of the Harlequin Mask:** Graduates of the College of the Harlequin Mask learn illusion magic, which they use to infiltrate enemy strongholds and create orchestrated chaos in combat.
 You gain the Lie skill.